koajs/generic-session/README.md

 This middleware will only set a cookie when a session is manually set.
 Each time the session is modified (and only when the session is modified), it will reset the cookie and session.

 You can use the rolling sessions that will reset the cookie and session for every request which touch the session.
+Save behavior can be overridden per request.

 ## Usage